The Headline

 The IPO Case

-Investors putting money in at $900 billion are pricing in an IPO.
-Sources close to the discussions describe the pending round as likely Anthropic’s final private fundraise before going public, with an IPO targeted as early as October 2026.
+Investors putting money in at $965 billion are pricing in an IPO.
+This is widely described as Anthropic’s final private fundraise before going public, with an IPO targeted as early as October 2026 — Goldman Sachs, JPMorgan, and Morgan Stanley are in discussions as lead underwriters.

 At IPO, comparable high-growth software and AI companies have historically commanded 25–40x forward revenue multiples in public markets.
 If Anthropic hits $60B ARR by Q4 2026 (extrapolating current growth), a $1.2–$2.4 trillion public market cap is within the range of analyst models — not a certainty, but not a fantasy either.